-Syllabus Weighting TASK 1 Term 4 Week 8, 2023 TASK 2 Term 1, Week 6 2024 TASK 3 Term 2, Week 8 2024 TASK 4 Term 3, Week 3-4 2024 Assessment Component Type of Task Research Practical Investigation Depth Study Trial HSC Examination Skills in working scientifically 60% 10% 15% 20% 15% Knowledge and understanding of course content 40% 10% 5% 10% 15% Outcomes INS 11/12-1, 11/12- 4, 11/12-5, 11/12- 6, 12-13 INS11/12-1, INS11/12-2, 11/12-3, 11/12-5 12-12 INS 11/12-1,11/12-2 11/12-3,11/12-5, 11/12-7, 12-14 INS 11/12-1, 11/12-2, 11/12-5, 11/12-6, 12-12, 12-13,12-14,12-15 TOTAL 100% 20% 20% 30% 30%
+Syllabus Weighting TASK 1 Term 4 Week 8, 2023 TASK 2 Term 1, Week 6 2024 TASK 3 Term 2, Week 8 2024 TASK 4 Term 3, Week 3-4 2024 Assessment Component Type of Task Research Practical Investigation Depth Study Trial HSC Examination Skills in working scientifically Skills in working scientifically 60% 1 15% 20% 15% Knowledge and understanding of course content 40% 10% 5% 10% 15% Outcomes INS 11/12-1, 11/12- 4, 11/12-5, 11/12- 6, 12-13 INS11/12-1, INS11/12-2, 11/12-3, 11/12-5 12-12 INS 11/12-1,11/12-2 11/12-3,11/12-5, 11/12-7, 12-14 INS 11/12-1, 11/12-2, 11/12-5, 11/12-6, 12-12, 12-13,12-14,12-15 TOTAL 100% 20% 20% 30% 30%

-OUTCOMES , INS 11/12-1 Develops and evaluates questions and hypotheses for scientific investigation.
-INS 11/12-7 Communicates scientific understanding using suitable language and terminology INS 11/12-2 Designs and evaluates investigations in order to obtain primary and secondary for a specific audience or purpose. data and information.
-INS 12-12 Develops and evaluates the process of undertaking scientific investigations.
-INS 11/12-3 data and information.
+Develops and evaluates questions and hypotheses for scientific investigation.
+INS 11/12-7 Communicates scientific understanding using suitable language and terminology Designs and evaluates investigations in order to obtain primary and secondary for a specific audience or purpose. data and information.
+INS 12-12 Develops and evaluates the process of undertaking scientific investigations. data and information.
+Selects and process appropriate qualitative and quantitative data and information using a range of appropriate modic.
+INS 12-13 Describes and explains how science drives the development of technologies.
+INS 12-14 Uses evidence-based analysis in a scientific investigation to support or refu hypothesis.
+INS 12-15 Evaluates the implications of ethical, social, economic and political influences on Analyses and evaluates primary and secondary data and information. science.
+Develops and evaluates questions and hypotheses for scientific investigation.
+Designs and evaluates investigations in order to obtain primary and secondary data and information.
+Conducts investigations to collect valid and reliable data primary and secondary data and information.
 Selects and process appropriate qualitative and quantitative data and information using a range of appropriate media.
-INS 12-13 Describes and explains how science drives the development of technologies.
-INS 12-14 Uses evidence-based analysis in a scientific investigation to support or refute a INS 11/12-4 hypothesis.
-INS 12-15 Evaluates the implications of ethical, social, economic and political influences on INS 11/12-5 Analyses and evaluates primary and secondary data and information. science.
-INS 1/12-6 Solves scientific problems using primary and secondary data, critical thinking skills and scientific processes.
+Analyses and evaluates primary and secondary data and information.
+Develops and evaluates questions and hypotheses for scientific investigation.
+Designs and evaluates investigations in order to obtain primary and secondary data and information.
+Conducts investigations to collect valid and reliable data primary and secondary data and information.
+Selects and process appropriate qualitative and quantitative data and information using a range of appropriate media.
+Analyses and evaluates primary and secondary data and information.
+Solves scientific problems using primary and secondary data, critical thinking